Derek Sanderson: Early years

 Born in Niagara Falls, Ontario, Sanderson was the son of Canadian Army Private Harold A. Sanderson, and Caroline Hall Gillespie of Dysart, Scotland.
 His older sister Karen was born in 1944 while their father was serving in France.
 In his early youth, Sanderson took to hockey, skating countless hours on a scaled-down version of an NHL rink, which his father built and maintained while his mother served hot chocolate during breaks in the action.
 The rink spanned two backyards of small cookie-cutter houses on lots provided at modest prices to servicemen such as Harold upon their return home.

 Playing career

 Sanderson played junior hockey in his hometown with the Niagara Falls Flyers of the Ontario Hockey Association.
 His time with the Flyers saw him being named to the Second All-Star Team in 1965–66, to the First All-Star Team in 1966–67 and winning the Eddie Powers Memorial Trophy as the top scorer in the OHA also in 1966–67.
-In 1964–65, Sanderson helped the Flyers reach the Memorial Cup finals where they beat the Edmonton Oil Kings in five games.
+In 1964–65, Sanderson helped the Flyers reach the Memorial Cup Final where they beat the Edmonton Oil Kings in five games.
 After spending four years in the OHA, Sanderson turned pro by signing with the Boston Bruins of the National Hockey League in 1965–66, and made his professional debut that season by playing two games with the Bruins.
 Sanderson also played two games in the CPHL with the Oklahoma City Blazers in 1965–66, recording one goal.
+During the postseason he recorded 4 assists helping the team win the Adams Cup.